lso2973/RIT-PKMN-Club-Showdown-Server/sim/SIMULATOR.md

 Makes a choice for a player.
 [Possible choices are documented in `SIM-PROTOCOL.md`][possible-choices].

+  [teams]: ./TEAMS.md
   [possible-choices]: ./SIM-PROTOCOL.md#possible-choices

 Reading from the simulator
 --------------------------

 The simulator will send back messages.
-In a data stream, they're delimited by `\n\n`.
+In a text (standard IO) stream, they're delimited by `\n\n`.
 In an object stream, they will just be sent as separate strings.

 Messages start with a message type followed by `\n`.
 A message will never have two `\n` in a row, so that `\n\n` unambiguously separates messages.